 Frequently Asked Questions

 There are many free apps and websites available today for learning English.
 Some sell a product but unfortunately leave the learner alone and feeling demotivated.
-Others are "free" but are often full of users who are not sincere about teaching language or who are unqualified to teach.
-EngWish, instead, was created for serious students and provides a specific self-study course route to follow with optional teacher support from start to finish, which promises amazing results — fast!
+Others are "free" but are often full of users who are not sincere about teaching language or who are not professionally qualified to teach English.
+EngWish, instead, was created for serious students and provides a specific self-study system that guides the student from start to finish while promising amazing results — fast!

 What is VIP Membership?

-Coursework refers to the homework and exams that comprise the Beginner to Advanced English course at EngWish.
-Within the course there are 120 lessons, each containing individual homework.
-In addition there are 11 exams: an introduction exam and 2 further exams for each course level (A1, A2, etc.).
+This word refers to the combination of homework and examinations that comprise the complete course.
+Within the book there are 120 lessons each containing individual homework.
+In addition, there are 11 examinations available online: an introduction exam and 2 further exams for each study level (A1, A2, etc.).
+All coursework can be found at engwish.com/cw.

 How does the professor correct my coursework?

-After a student submits coursework online, the professor will correct all grammar, spelling, punctuation, and contextual mistakes present in the text.
+After a student submits coursework online, the professor will correct all grammar, spelling, punctuation, and contextual errors present in the text.
 A grade ranging from A* (perfect) to F (unsatisfactory) is also provided.
 Each coursework submission is typically corrected by the professor within 48 hours (with the exception of weekends).
-When requested, the professor can also provide explanations of all the changes made to a student's coursework.
+On request the professor can also provide clear grammatical or contextual explanations for every change made to the student's English in order to assist learning.

 What's the difference between homework and exams?

-Homework is designed to assess and measure the comprehension of individual course lessons within the course book.
-Exams are designed to assess general English learning and progress and are thus used to assess the student's English level at the time of taking the exam.
-Homework correction provides a grammar correction and a grade. exam correction provides a grammar report ‐ concise grammar points — based on errors present within the student's English.
+Homework is designed to assess and measure the comprehension of individual lessons within thestudy book.
+Exams, instead, are designed to assess general progress and are used to assess the student's English level at the time of taking the exam.
+By default, homework correction provides a grammar correction and a grade.
+Meanwhile, exam correction provides a grammar correction, a grade, and a grammar report explaining any errors present while also advising the student to restudy particular lessons within the study book.

 When should I take course exams?